How to Extend 3D GBSM to RIS Cascade Channel with Non-ideal Phase Modulation?: Numerical analysis

-Fig. \ref{fig1-1} shows that compared to the RIS model with ideal phase modulation, non-ideal phase modulation will affect the beam-focusing ability of RIS.
-Specifically, in the direction of the target beam, the non-ideal phase modulation model causes about 1 dB of gain attenuation.
-Fig. \ref{fig1-2} shows that the radiation pattern of RIS is also affected by the polarization of the incident multipath.
+The radiation pattern of RIS with non-ideal phase modulation and ideal phase modulation is shown in Fig. \ref{fig1-1}, and the radiation pattern with different polarization components is shown in Fig. \ref{fig1-2}.
+Suppose a $32\times32$ element RIS with a working frequency of 6 GHz, the interval between each element sets as half wavelength.
+One path arrives at RIS with ZoA of $60^{\circ}$.
+The operating regime is set to optimal anomalous reflection.
+With this operation strategy, each element of the RIS is optimal phase modulated so that the target beam is oriented towards ZoD of $\theta_{target}$.
+Fig. \ref{fig1-1} shows that compared to the RIS model with ideal phase modulation, the non-ideal phase modulation model causes about 1 dB of gain attenuation in the direction of the target beam.
+Fig. \ref{fig1-2} shows that the radiation pattern of RIS is also affected by the polarization of the incident path.